d12frosted/elpa-mirror/melpa/ivy-spotify-readme.txt

-This package provides a counsel interface to spotify's search API, analogous to counsel-spotify, using the smaller espotify library.
-There following interactive commands are defined:
+This package provides an ivy-based completion interface to spotify's search API, analogous to counsel-spotify, using the smaller espotify library.
+The following interactive commands are defined:

  - `ivy-spotify-album'
  - `ivy-spotify-artist'